 Taoiseach rejects calls to expel Russian ambassador

-The Taoiseach has rejected further calls for the Russian ambassador to the Republic to be expelled.
+The Taoiseach has rejected further calls for the Russian ambassador to the Republic of Ireland to be expelled.

-Micheál Martin refused to bow from pressure opposition parties in the Dáil today, as Sinn Féin and Labour pressed the Dublin government to expel Yury Filatov.
+Micheál Martin refused to bow from pressure opposition parties in the Dáil on Wednesday, as Sinn Féin and Labour pressed the Government to expel Yury Filatov.

 Both parties acknowledged there were “valid” reasons for keeping the ambassador in the country, but said they paled in the face of the horrors being perpetrated in Ukraine.

-Sinn Féin leader Mary Lou McDonald, who spoke of the “harrowing scenes emanating from Ukraine”, called on the Republic to take the lead in Europe’s diplomatic response to the Russian invasion.
+Sinn Féin leader Mary Lou McDonald, who spoke of the “harrowing scenes emanating from Ukraine”, called on Ireland to take the lead in Europe’s diplomatic response to the Russian invasion.